 At most universities you can apply to be admitted as a non-degree seeking student if you want to try the program.
 The number of credits you may complete as a non-degree student are limited.
 Check with your campus coordinator about the university’s policies.
 Begin the program admission process as soon as possible.

 Each program has a student handbook filled with helpful information.
 All Student Handbooks are located in the Student section of our website.

-In this video, campus coordinator Janine Hansen shares two pieces of advice to help new students be successful.
+In this video, a campus coordinator shares two pieces of advice to help new students be successful.

 In this video, instructor Greg Clare explains a few of the essential skills needed to be successful in graduate school.

 Notify your home university campus coordinator, the teaching university campus coordinator and the course instructor if you need to drop a course.
 Policies of your home university determine refunds.

 Yes, students work with an academic advisor at their home university after admission to a program.
 Your advisor works with you to set your educational goals.